IBM/it-architecture-diagrams/README.md

 ![style-tab](/images/style-tab.png "Style Tab")

-The recommended method of setting colors is with the color schemes at the top of the Style tab which includes all combinations of line colors (medium and dark swatches) and fill colors (white or light swatch of same color family as the line color).
+The recommended method of setting colors is with the color schemes at the top of the Style tab which includes all combinations of line colors (medium colors on top row and dark colors on bottom row) and fill colors (white or light color of same color family as the line color).

 The secondary method of setting colors is with the individual line and fill colors under the color schemes which